rafaelrzacharias/Learn-2D-Game-Development-with-CSharp/README.md

 - Learned the relationship between game world coordinate space and pixel coordinate space.

-- A collision system was implemented!!
-Sprites collide in two ways: AABB (alligned box) and pixel perfect (use carefully!).
+- A collision system was implemented.
+Sprites collide in two ways: AABB (axis-alligned bounding box) and pixel perfect (use carefully!).
 The collision system can act in all entities as needed, player-object or object-object.

 - For the first time an Audio engine interface was created.
 The aim was for me to understand how to play/stop/resume sounds in a game.
-This example showcased the difference of special effects and background/level music and how to code and use both!

 - I implemented FontSupport and learned how to deal with printable characters (bitmap and truetype fonts).